nnh12/HomeSecurity/README.md

 # HomeSecurity
 This is our home secuity system that is operated by a controlled by a Rasyberry Pi 4.
-To run the program, you will need to run **main.py.** This file contains all the necessary code to run the webserver.
+To launch the program, you will need to run **main.py.** This file contains all the necessary code to run the webserver.

 This home security system will include the following:  **(1)** a live stream survelliance camera hosted a webserver, **(2)** a motion detection system that simultaneously captures a photo, **(3)** and an email notification system that will deliver the captured photo asynchronously.